login

 EXAMPLE

-"Odd one out with respect to what property is the odd one out" would not fit left in this Problem: even though this example does seem doubly-meta, it is not doubly-meta in the right way.
+"Odd one out with respect to what property is the odd one out" would not fit left: even though this example does seem doubly-meta, it is not doubly-meta in the right way.
 There is no odd one out with respect to the property of having an odd one out.

 KEYWORD